juju/docs/src/en/clouds.md

-Title: Juju clouds
+Title: Clouds
 TODO:  Needs to explain available auth types for clouds

 # Clouds

-Juju ships with the ability to seamlessly use a number of public clouds (including Amazon Web Services, Azure, Google Compute Engine, Joyent and Rackspace) to deploy workloads, as well as private clouds (e.g.
+Juju has built-in support for all major public clouds such as AWS (Amazon), Azure (Microsoft), and GCE (Google), as well as for others.
+This means that no preliminary work is needed to "teach" Juju about your chosen cloud.
+You simply provide Juju with your cloud credentials and start deploying applications.
-OpenStack) which you configure.
+Private clouds like MAAS and OpenStack also work very well but naturally require some extra configuration on your part.

-The knowledge to run these public clouds is 'baked-in', so for the majority of use-cases there is no additional configuration to be done - you can simply specify the cloud you wish to use, supply Juju with some [credentials][credentials] and start deploying applications.
+This page contains general information about using clouds with Juju.
+To start immediately with your chosen cloud you can go directly to [Cloud credentials][credentials].

 ## Listing available clouds